Diwali fireworks masked gunshots in fatal double shooting, says resident

 Gunshots fired in a fatal double shooting in east London were masked by Diwali fireworks, according to a “shaken” neighbour.

-Two men were killed and a third was critically injured in a shooting in Ilford, the Metropolitan Police said.
+Two men, aged 23 and 30, were killed and a third man, 30, was critically injured in the shooting in Ilford, the Metropolitan Police said.

 Officers were called to Henley Road at around 12.15am on Tuesday morning following reports of a fight in progress and shots fired.